mklabs/greenskin/readme.md

 The project is based on the following systems:

 - CI Server - Jenkins
-- PhantomJS - For browser automation and collectng metrics
+- PhantomJS - For browser automation and collecting metrics
 - Phantomas - Monitoring and assertion tools.
 - Graphite - For storing metrics.